Viscously Spreading Accretion Disks around Black Holes: Implications for TDEs, LFBOTs and other Transients: Disk evolution

 A simple `one-zone' model can be used to approximate the evolution of accretion disks \citep[e.g.][]{metzger_time-dependent_2008,shen_evolution_2014}.
 The simplicity of this model allows us to easily incorporate additional physics into the disk evolution, such as mass and angular momentum loss from outflows.
 At some points in this paper, we will use this simpler model in addition to the spreading disk solutions of equation (\ref{eq:diffusion equation}).

 In the one-zone model we focus on the dynamics of the outer part of the disk at radius $R_d$, which we approximate as containing all of the disk's mass $M_d$ and angular momentum $J_d$.
-Following \cite{metzger_time-dependent_2008}, we set $M_d = A\pi\Sigma R_d^2$ and $J_d=B(GM_\bullet R_d)^{1/2}\pi \Sigma R_d^2$; the constants $A=1.62$ and $B=1.33$ account for the distinction between the total mass of the disk and the mass of the material near $R_d$ and can be calibrated comparing the one-zone model to solutions of equation (\ref{eq:diffusion equation}).
+Following \cite{metzger_time-dependent_2008}, we set $M_d = A\pi\Sigma R_d^2$ and $J_d=B(GM_\bullet R_d)^{1/2}\pi \Sigma R_d^2$; the constants $A=1.62$ and $B=1.33$ account for the distinction between the total mass of the disk and the mass of the material near $R_d$.
+We obtain these values by numerically fitting our one-zone model to solutions of equation (\ref{eq:diffusion equation}).

 The time evolution of the disk will be determined by the conservation equations.
 For mass, this gives